| WHY is this medicine prescribed?

 WHY is this medicine prescribed?

-Dolasetron injection is used to prevent and treat nausea and vomiting that may occur after surgery in adults and children 2 years of age and older.
+Dolasetron injection is used to prevent and treat nausea and vomiting that may occur after surgery.
 Dolasetron injection should not be used to prevent or treat nausea and vomiting in people receiving cancer chemotherapy medications.
 Dolasetron is in a class of medications called serotonin 5-HT3receptor antagonists.
 It works by blocking the action of serotonin, a natural substance that may cause nausea and vomiting.

 HOW should this medicine be used?